 - Lift.
 Ask your doctor if one leg is longer than the other.
 If slightly yes, try a mini insert under the heel of the shorter leg.
 I believe my feet were made to run without a full-foot support but I also have a 1/4-inch difference in my leg lengths.
 This means that one tendon has to reach further to touch the ground.
 While covering mile after mile, that poor tendon gets a bit weary.
 Boosting it just a bit seems to alleviated some of that strain.

 |Running shoe inserts|

 These inserts are available on Amazon.
-They are stackable so you lift just a little or a lot.
+They are stackable so you can lift a little or a lot.
 The grey ones are more invasive - longer and higher.
 I didn't like them but a single clear one under the liner of my left running shoe has been a game changer.

 Keeping in mind I'm not a medical pro, I'm just related to one, give these steps a shot.
 As my orthoped told me, there's no harm in trying because, if you can't heal yourself, the next step is a surgery that takes almost a year for recovery.
-So, may as well, rest, strengthen and make minor adjustments first.
+So, may as well rest, strengthen and make minor adjustments first.